wesnoth/wesnoth/data/campaigns/World_Conquest/Modding.md

 # Modding World Conquest

-This section describes how to make eras/modifications to manipulate World Conquest elements
+This section describes how to make eras/modifications to manipulate World Conquest elements.

+## How to add an era's units to World Conquest's enemy selection pool

 > This file describes how to make your addon work well together with world conquest 2.
 In particular how to write an era that can be used together with world conquest ii.